Scheduled MonumentsEnglandOffa's Dyke: the section extending 950yds (870m) N and S of Big Oaks

 What is Offa's Dyke: the section extending 950yds (870m) N and S of Big Oaks?

-Offa's Dyke is a substantial linear earthwork constructed in the late eighth century, traditionally attributed to King Offa of Mercia, which formed a frontier barrier between the kingdom of Mercia and the Welsh territories to the west.
+Offa's Dyke is a linear earthwork of eighth-century date, constructed during the reign of King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001738.

 Who is responsible for protecting Offa's Dyke: the section extending 950yds (870m) N and S of Big Oaks?